Claire L. Ramsey

 Claire L Ramsey is an American linguist.
 Ramsey is an Associate Professor Emerita at the University of California, San Diego.
-She is an alumna of Gallaudet University and is former instructor at the University of Nebraska in Lincoln, Nebraska.
+She is an alumna of Gallaudet University and is former instructor at the University of Nebraska–Lincoln in Lincoln.
 Ramsey's research has focused on the sociolinguistics of deaf and signing communities in the US and Mexico.

 Publications

 Ramsey is the author of two books, Deaf Children in Public Schools and The People Who Spell, both published by Gallaudet University Press.
 She co-authored the report titled Deaf Students as Reader and Writers: A Mixed-mode Research Approach with Carol Padden.